YorkCpE/YCPRobotics/README.md

 [packages]: ros packages essential to working installation

+[platforms]: drivers and configuration instructions related to the various robotic platforms used (e.g. turtlebot)

 [tools]: custom tools for easy ROS operation

 [workspace]: default catkin workspace for project development and builds